highchair/highchairdesign-com/_notes/2024-04-15-distraction.md

 layout: note
 title: "Distractions as Processing Time"
 date: 2024-04-08 16:30:00 -0500
-source: "Poetry Foundation"
+source: 'The Poetry Foundation, <a href="https://www.poetryfoundation.org/poetrymagazine/articles/144656/in-search-of-distraction">In Search of Distraction</a>'
 media: "Article"
-categories: [ Creativity, Observations ]
+categories: [ Design, Creativity ]
+listening: 'Artist: <a href="https://gnome.bandcamp.com/">Gnome</a>; Album: Vestiges of Verumex Visidrome'
 ---

 Thinking and reading about distractions, whether or not they are good or bad.
 When someone talks about technology (i.e. mobile phones), distraction is bad.
 Yet when someone talks about creativity, a certain amount of distraction is good.
 Or at least, it is a sign that you are not ready to commit yourself to the thing in front of you quite yet, perhaps because it has not been subconsciously worked out.